Averydimbulb79/GPCH_kanban/README.md

 | Monthly Day | Specific calendar day each month |
 | One-Off | One specific date |

-This supports weekly routines, month-start procedures, month-end procedures and date-specific duties.

----

-# Search and Filtering

-The main dashboard includes universal search and column filtering.

-Search can locate:

-• Tasks
-• Items
-• Room numbers
-• Guest names
-• Notes
-• Suppliers
-• Departments
-• Handover information

-The main board can be filtered by:

-• All Columns
-• To Do
-• To Order
-• To Receive
-• Guest Notes
-• Handover

-Expanded workspaces provide their own focused search fields.

-Leave Requests and Inventory each provide dedicated search functions.

 ---

 # Data Storage